 Situated in the same building as the Norwegian Petroleum Museum, Bølgen & Moi is at the ready to serve you a wide variety of flavors for your Christmas dinner.
 Try their carpaccio of lightly smoked duck breast, accompanied by an onion trio, pomegranate and sherry vinaigrette.
 Or taste the delicious flavors of their pumpkin soup, complete with pan seared scallop and pumpkin seeds.
 The western parts of Norway have staggering amounts of deer roaming the forests, and for dinner you can try a filet of deer with seasonal vegetables, red cabbage and spice gravy.
 What could possibly go wrong?

 Stavanger might be known for being the “City of Energy”, but it could just as well be known for its restaurants and food.
-After finding your holiday spirit with these different dishes, you can return to Radisson Blu Royal Hotel, Stavanger, for a good night’s sleep while dreaming about what Santa might bring you this year.
+After finding your holiday spirit with these different dishes, you can return to Radisson Blu Atlantic Hotel, Stavanger, for a good night’s sleep while dreaming about what Santa might bring you this year.
 Granted you’ve been nice, not naughty.
 See you there!